api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 to update the data feed.

-OEV auctions provide exclusivity guarantees only for data points with timestamps from within the bidding phase.
+OEV auctions provide exclusivity guarantees only for data points with timestamps from within the bid phase.
 Note that for older signed data, there may be a previous auction winner who can also use them to update the feed.
-Moreover, it's not possible to use data fresher than the end of the bidding phase.
+Moreover, it's not possible to use data fresher than the end of the bid phase.
 This is to ensure the same guarantees apply for the subsequent auction winner.

 ## Simulating a data feed update